My Rating: 4 of 5 Stars

 About the Book:

-*I received this book for review from the author, but this in no way affected my review or opinion*
+*Although I received this book for review as part of this blog tour, this in no way affected my review or opinion.*